5cript/attender/README.md

 - make

 There also is a .sln file for Visual Studio users and MSVC.
 Version 2017 is required for sufficient language support.
-When using this library, you potentially have to link ssl, boost_system, boost_filesystem, ws2_32, pthread, mswsock.
-Depends on your setup and usage.
+When using this library, you have to link **ssl, boost_system, boost_filesystem, ws2_32, pthread, mswsock, atomic.** Depends on your setup and usage.

 ## Basics
 ### expressjs inspiration